jymaze/RepData_PeerAssessment1/PA1_template.md

 ![](PA1_template_files/figure-html/unnamed-chunk-10-1.png)

-Average activity on week days starts earlier, at about 500, is mostly prominent around 800-900 and 1800-1900.
-Average activity on week-end days is more spread out during the waking hours of the day, while a peak of activity around 800-900 is still visible.
+The average activity on week days starts earlier, at about 500, is mostly prominent around 800-900 and 1800-1900.
+Average activity on week-end days is more spread out across the waking hours of the day, while a peak of activity around 800-900 is still visible.